WWE Rumors: Roman Reigns Hints At John Cena Feud After ‘WrestleMania’

 Roman Reigns then said a very interesting comment.
 Reigns said, “this is my time now.”
 The reason that is interesting is because Roman saying it is his “yard” is what started the feud with The Undertaker since Undertaker has always called the WWE ring his yard.

-John Cena has a lot of mottos but the biggest one is that his time is now.
+John Cena has a lot of mottos, but the biggest one is that his time is now.
 With Roman Reigns stealing the motto, it sounds like the WWE is at least dropping a hint that a feud with Roman and Cena is coming soon.

 That also plays into the latest WWE rumors about Roman Reigns.
 Despite many fans booing Roman, and they did it loudly when he cut his promo against The Undertaker on Monday Night Raw, the WWE still wants him to be their biggest star – namely, their next John Cena.